urbit/developers.urbit.org/content/guides/core/hoon-school/R-metals.md

 +++
-title = "Generic and Variant Cores" weight = 10
+title = "18.
+Generic and Variant Cores" weight = 10
 nodes = [288, 299]
 objectives = ["Distinguish dry and wet cores.", "Describe use cases for wet gates (using genericity).", "Enumerate and distinguish use cases for dry cores (using variance):", "- Covariant (`%zinc`)", "- Contravariant (`%iron`)", "- Bivariant (`%lead`)", "- Invariant (`%gold`)"]
 +++

-#   Generic and Variant Cores

 _This module introduces how cores can be extended for different behavioral patterns.
 It may be considered optional and skipped if you are speedrunning Hoon School._